Njorda/njorda.github.io/content/posts/2025-09-19-debug-vespa-search.md

 }
 ```

-We can see that the indexing is inprogress.
-This will take some time due to the amount fo rthe data.
+The indexing is in progress, this will take some time due to the amount of data.

-When this is done we should see the speed up on the prefix search, because by using an index we pay the price ad ingest time instead of query time.
+When this is done we should see the speed up on the prefix search, because by using an index we pay the price at ingest time instead of query time.
 When the indexing is done lets see what the search time is.

 ```bash